TinnyTerr/logmatic/README.md

 ```

 The colour should be derived from the package [console-log-colors](https://www.npmjs.com/package/console-log-colors) or from a slimmed list included in the types.

+Also, you are able to overwrite existing functions.
+For example, you could overwrite the info logger level by redefining it.
 ---
 ### Functions